Fast Start conversation: Ah, failure. Happens to all of us; the reason pencils come with erasures.

 Intelligent people fail.

-Though there remains belief intelligence is static, what you are born with, you have.
+Though there remains belief that intelligence is static, the feeling that what you are born with, you have.
+Neither is accurate.

 Successful people fail.